xg-chu/CrowdDet/README.md

 We use MegEngine in the research (https://github.com/megvii-model/CrowdDetection), this proiect is a re-implementation based on Pytorch.
 <!-- We use pre-trained model from Detectron2 Model Zoo: https://dl.fbaipublicfiles.com/detectron2/ImageNetPretrained/MSRA/R-50.pkl. (or [R-50.pkl](https://drive.google.com/open?id=1qWAwY8QOhYRazxRuIhRA55b8YDxdOR8_)) -->
 We use pre-trained model from [MegEngine Model Hub](https://megengine.org.cn/model-hub) and convert this model to pytorch.
-You can get this model from [here](https://drive.google.com/file/d/1lfYQHC63oM2Dynbfj6uD7XnpDIaA5kNr/view?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1U3I-qNIrXuYQzUEDDdISTw)(code:yx46).
+You can get this model from [here](https://drive.google.com/file/d/1lfYQHC63oM2Dynbfj6uD7XnpDIaA5kNr/view?usp=sharing).
+These models can also be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1U3I-qNIrXuYQzUEDDdISTw)(code:yx46).
 | Model | Top1 acc | Top5 acc |
 | --- | --- | --- |
 | ResNet50 | 76.254 | 93.056 |